HarperDB/documentation/docs/developers/components/internal.md

 # Internal Components

-Harper provides certain features as internal components.
+Harper provides extended features using internal components.
 They do **not** need to be installed with a package manager, and simply must be specified in a config to run.
 These are used throughout many Harper docs, guides, and examples.
-Unlike external components which have their own semver versions, internal components follow Harper's semver value.
+Unlike external components which have their own semantic versions, internal components follow Harper's semantic version.

 - [Internal Components](#internal-components)
 	- [fastifyRoutes](#fastifyroutes)